-The Fund did not hold any financial instruments with fair value measurements using significant unobservable inputs during the year ended June 30, 2022 or the period ended June 30, 2021.
+The Fund did not hold any financial instruments with fair value measurements using significant unobservable inputs during the year ended June 30, 2024 and June 30, 2023.

 (iii) Valuation processes

 Portfolio reviews are undertaken regularly by management to identify securities that potentially may not be actively traded or have stale security pricing.
 This process identifies securities which possibly could be regarded as being level 3 securities.